SQream/sqream_docs/optimization_best_practices/concurrency_and_locks.rst

 Monitoring locks across the cluster can be useful when transaction contention takes place, and statements appear "stuck" while waiting for a previous statement to release locks.

-The utility :ref:`describe_locks` can be used to see the active locks.
+The utility command :ref:`describe_locks` can be used to see the active locks.

 .. code-block:: postgres